2014 Munster Senior Hurling Championship final

-The 2014 Munster Senior Hurling Championship Final was the 123rd final of the Munster Senior Hurling Championship, one of the most prestigious provincial hurling championships.
-The match, contested by defending champions Limerick and Cork, took place on 13 July 2014 at the Páirc Uí Chaoimh in Cork, and start at 4:00 p.m.
+The 2014 Munster Senior Hurling Championship final was the 123rd final of the Munster Senior Hurling Championship, the most prestigious provincial hurling championship.
+The match, contested by defending champions Limerick and Cork, took place on 13 July 2014 at Páirc Uí Chaoimh in Cork, and started at 4:00 p.m.

 The final also marked the last major GAA match at Páirc Uí Chaoimh before a €70 million redevelopment.

 The championship winners were awarded a place in the semi-finals of the 2014 All-Ireland Senior Hurling Championship on 17 August, while the loser went through to the quarter-finals on 27 July.

 Cork won their first Munster title since 2006 after a 2-24 to 0-24 win.